StackVista/stackstate-docs/develop/developer-guides/agent_check/agent-check-api.md

 Streams and health checks can be sent to StackState together with a topology component.
 These will then be mapped together in StackState to give you telemetry streams and health states on your components.

 All telemetry classes and methods can be imported from `stackstate_checks.base`.
-The fo.llowing stream types can be added:
+The following stream types can be added:

 * [Metric stream](#metric-stream) - a metric stream and associated metric health checks.
 * [Events stream](#events-stream) - a log stream with events and associated event health checks.